What is ERP? A Comprehensive Guide to Enterprise Resource Planning

-For sure, ERP is a fast-growing industry, and many champion its importance in streamlining business operations.
+Enterprise resource planning (ERP) is a fast-growing industry, and many champion its importance in streamlining business operations.
 A 2018 Computer Weekly and TechTarget IT Priorities survey revealed that 53% of IT decision-makers surveyed believe enterprise resource planning systems deserve investment priority.

-Exactly what is enterprise resource planning, and why do you need it?
+But, exactly what is enterprise resource planning, and why do you need it?
 We have prepared this complete enterprise resource planning (ERP) guide to help you understand what it is, its benefits, and how you can successfully implement it.

 An enterprise resource planning system is like an integrative framework that assimilates and organizes incoming data from various departments.
 It is designed to provide an environment for specific-function software (i.e., modules) to work together seamlessly.
-It also serves as a central repository of information, with an interface through which authorized users can conveniently generate reports and access business data in real-time.
+It also serves as a central repository of information, with an interface through which authorized users can conveniently generate reports and access business data in real time.

-ERP Modules
+Essential ERP Modules

 The following are some of the most commonly available ERP modules.